pmazanik/news_fetcher_ds/README.md

 - **User experience**
   - Develop a lightweight **web UI** in addition to the CLI for easier browsing and search.
   - Provide **Docker Compose** setups for one-command pipeline execution (fetch → analyze → search).

 ---

+## Costs

+With current limit as 20 articles per source approximate cost of full run is 0.09 USD

+---

 ## License